mschmittdev/portfolio/data/articles/csr-ssr-ssg.md

 ### Advantages
 #### Faster page loads
-The routing and display of content is handled by JavaScript on the client side.
+The routing and display of the content are handled by JavaScript on the client side.
 Therefore, there's no need for the browser to refresh the page on every reload.
 This improves performance considerably after the initial load.

 #### Reduced server-side workload
 With CSR, the server's task only involves sending the HTML file and the JavaScript bundle to the client.
 The logic within the JavaScript files is processed on the client.
 This saves a lot of computational resources on the server which can keep costs low.